cassiersg/fullverif/README.md

 Fullverif is an actively maintained software.
-You are welcome to report bugs, submit enhancements proposals or code on github, or through e-mail (to the contact author of the paper linked above).
+You are welcome to report bugs, submit enhancements proposals or code on github, or by e-mail (to the contact author of the paper linked above).

 ## License